autoimmunity. Studies of twins show that environmental factors are a strong determinant of the immune system throughout life (Brodin et al. 2015).

 The levels and types of antibodies varies by population; a study of people with diabetes from Ethiopia, for example, did not find any IA-2A antibodies, but did find the others (Siraj et al. 2016).

 Other biomarkers are also being investigated to see if they can help predict the development of type 1 diabetes and/or autoimmunity.
 For example, electrochemiluminescence assays can help predict the risk of both.
 Those who test positive on this assay are at increased risk of developing multiple autoantibodies, and progressing to type 1 diabetes (Sosenko et al. 2017).
 Another new biomarker is "IA-2ec autoantibodies," which are "autoantibodies directed to the extracellular domain of the neuroendocrine autoantigen IA-2."
 (I do not know what any of these biomarkers mean...).
 Anyhow, they have been detected in people with type 1 diabetes (and even a small percentage of people with type 2) (Acevedo-Calado et al. 2017).
 Other researchers have found a type of T cell that shows up before autoantibodies as well (Heninger et al. 2017).
 And, other markers (intermediate monocytes) are also linked to the level of residual beta cell function after type 1 diagnosis (Ren et al. 2017).
+Another biomarker, 12-hydroxyeicosatetraenoic acid (12-HETE), has been found in people newly diagnosed with type 1, but not in people with established type 1 (Hennessy et al. 2017).

 People with type 1 diabetes are at an increased risk of other autoimmune diseases, thyroid disease, celiac disease, autoimmune gastritis, and Addison's disease (Krzewska and Ben-Skowronek, 2016).
 People with type 1 diabetes may have a similar rate of allergies as people in the general population (Jasser-Nitsche et al. 2017), although others have found a decreased rate, and attribute that to a different type of immune response (Th1 vs Th2) (Tzeng et al. 2007).